 With nationwide scandals relating to data breaches dominating the media of late, cyber security has never been more relevant than it is today.
 “Cyber security” as an umbrella term can denote a huge range of different concerns for internet users, from protecting one’s privacy settings on social media, to keeping payment details safe or even looking after the wellbeing of our children.

 One online medium that’s subject to more of these concerns is the world of online gambling.
 As a transactional pastime for over 18s who have to volunteer personal information when signing up, online security is a huge consideration for gamers.
-Whether you’re a seasoned slots fan or are just starting out with online gambling sites, here are a few tips from OnlineBingo.co.uk to ensure you and your data are kept safe.
+Whether you’re a seasoned slots fan or are just starting out with online gambling sites, here are a few tips from OnlineBingo.co.uk to ensure you and your data is kept safe.

 One of the first considerations when it comes to choosing an online bingo site or casino operator is whether or not they have a licence.
 All reputable online gambling operators will be officially licensed in the country in which their company is headquartered.